terzioglan/PepperDialogue/README.md

 2. The [`RecordingManager`](./lib/recordingManagers.py#L6) class should be provided with available methods during [initialization](./mainApplication.py#L159) to start and stop audio recordings using the target system
 3. The [`RecordingHandler`](./lib/recordingManagers.py#L91) class should be provided with a method during [initialization](./mainApplication.py#L166) to fetch the recording from the target system, if necessary
 4. Directory for the audio file source, [`SOURCE_AUDIO_FILE_PATH`](./config.py#L13) should be edited as appropriate
-5. Hope for the best.
+5. Fingers should be crossed.

 Another good starting point for integrating another voice activity system is following the test code in [`./testCode/`](./testCode/) from step `a-..py` to step `d-..py`, and making sure that the intended functionalities work with each individual sub-block of the system.